 If the vet needs to gather more information about the prostate, he or she may recommend some imaging.
 This may involve an X-ray to confirm prostate enlargement, look at the overall shape of the prostate, and screen for cancer spread.
 Or the vet may suggest an abdominal ultrasound, which is especially useful for detecting prostatic abscesses, cysts, or tumors.

-The vet may also want to run blood tests to look for increased white blood cells (a sign of infection), or perform urine tests.
+The vet may also want to run blood tests for dogs to look for increased white blood cells (a sign of infection), or perform urine tests.
 Additionally, he or she may recommend cytology or a biopsy of the prostate to look for signs of infection or cancer.

 The vet will then use all of this information to try to pinpoint the cause of your dog’s enlarged prostate.